The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 For pupils who are educated in two institutions, information is gathered for the institution where they spend more time.

-Regarding the upper-secondary level (ISCED 3), no data on learners with an official decision of SEN are available.
+Regarding the upper-secondary level (ISCED 3), no data on learners with an official decision of SEN is available.

 By default, all pupils in ISCED 02–2 outside of mainstream schools (special schools) are assigned a measure.